Enrollment Guide

 Your schedule should be settled before the add deadline.
 If you check several times during the add period and still don’t find an opening in a course that is required for your degree, ask for help before the add period ends.
 Do not continue to sit in a class past the add deadline hoping for a seat to open up.

-If you are interested in a specific time, you may find an opening if you check several times throughout the add period.
-You may also need to adjust your schedule to make room for an available math class or reconsider taking an early morning, late afternoon, or evening class if they are available.
+If you are interested in a specific time, you may find an opening if you check several times throughout the add period, but you may need to adjust your schedule to make room for an available math class, or you may need to reconsider taking an early morning, late afternoon, or evening class if they are available.
 If it's possible to fit an available section into your schedule, then you should do so.
 If not, ask for help, but understand that you may not get your ideal schedule.

 Limits and Waiting Lists

-With a little patience, most students are able to self-enroll in Student Center without waiting lists or permission numbers.
+We do not keep waiting lists for individual sections of a course.
+With a little patience, most students can self-enroll in Student Center without waiting lists or permission numbers.
 Exceptions (if any) will be added below as the need arises.
-We do not keep waiting lists for individual sections of a course.

 NOTE: If you have a time conflict, please review our time conflict policy before adding yourself to a waiting list.